-From our offices in St. Helena in the heart of the Napa Valley and in San Francisco, Farella Braun + Martel LLP is in the unique position to offer our clients the resources of a large, urban law firm with the specialized knowledge, approach and contacts of a local practice.
+From our offices in St. Helena in the heart of the Napa Valley and in San Francisco, Farella Braun + Martel is in the unique position to offer our clients the resources of a large, urban law firm with the specialized knowledge, approach and contacts of a local practice.
 We are more than just lawyers; our wine and beverage alcohol team provides a competitive business advantage to our clients.

 Wine Industry Experience

 We bring to the table industry knowledge unavailable elsewhere.
 Farella represents large and small companies, entrepreneurs and families in the viticulture and agribusiness industries on a variety of matters, ranging from simple contracts or real estate leases to complex, tax sensitive business transactions and investments.
-We also provide environmental and land use advice; litigation and trial proficiency; TTB and ABC licensing and regulatory counsel; estate, business and organization succession planning and tax law concerns.
+We also provide environmental and land use advice; litigation and trial proficiency; estate, business and organization succession planning and tax law concerns.
 Essentially, we are our clients’ business advisors, legal counsel and comprehensive resource to guide their business and familial concerns.
 Farella understands the global nature of the wine industry, because we are in the industry ourselves as wine growers and producers.
 Therefore, we are both providing and implementing our own advice.